missing cover art

 How well will you do when matched against history?

-There are no Thomson TO screenshots for this game.
+There are no Thomson TO user screenshots for this game.

 - "Silent Service: The Submarine Simulation" -- Tag-lined title